 Set Cache Creek as default location

 Mainly sunny.
-Wind west 20 km/h becoming light in the evening.
-High 22.
+Wind becoming west 20 km/h in the afternoon.
+High 12.

 CBC News: Weather Centre

 Nationwide, you can view weather on CBC News Network, 7 days a week.

 Don't forget, your local weather forecast is available in your area on the CBC regional nightly news.

 Tune in for weather: regional, national and international, coming your way from our team of meteorologists!